 - Then add tomato and saute until it becomes mushy.

-- Add 4 cups of water and salt, and bring it to boil for 15 minutes in medium flame or until the raw flavor of the coriander powder vanishes.
+- Add 6 cups of water and salt, and bring it to boil for 15 minutes in medium-low heat or until it leaves out the raw flavor.

-- Add lemon juice and coriander leaves.
-Remove it from the flame.
+- Then stir in lemon juice and coriander leaves.
+Remove it from the heat.

 Tips and Variations: